Partner Program Overview

 According to the Cybersecurity Ventures’ 2017 Q1 Report, 135 vulnerabilities were discovered in Adobe products during the first 11 months of 2016 and 76 in Microsoft products.
 With the increasing use of open source code by developers, any flaw in a single block of open source code used in multiple devices can multiply the attack surface in the event of a zero-day attack.

-Zero-day exploits exploit software flaws in vulnerable endpoints to gain access to the network, usually through phishing or spear-phishing campaigns.
+Zero-day attacks exploit software flaws in vulnerable endpoints to gain access to the network, usually through phishing or spear-phishing campaigns.
 Genuine-looking emails with malicious links or attachments ensure safe passage through firewalls.
-Once an employee clicks on the link or opens an unsuspecting document, the code executes to establish a link with the C&C and the malware is downloaded onto the endpoint.
+Once an employee clicks on the link or opens a spurious document, the code executes to establish a link with the C&C and the malware is downloaded onto the endpoint.

 Traditional antivirus solutions rely on a known set of signatures or behaviors to identify and stop malicious code.
-However, in the case of zero-day attacks, the malware signature is not listed in the database; because the malware takes over the existing applications, distinguishing it becomes impossible for the security system.
+However, in the case of zero-day attacks, the malware signature is not listed in the database.
+Because the malware takes over the existing applications, identifying it becomes impossible for the security system.

-If businesses want to secure their endpoints against zero-day and other unknown attacks, they need to take a completely different security approach.
-Instead of deploying reactive security solutions which scan, detect, and then prevent, enterprises need to adopt a zero-trust approach which allows only known and approved processes to run.
+To secure their endpoints against zero-day and other unknown attacks, businesses need to take a completely different security approach.
+Instead of deploying reactive security solutions which scan, detect, and then prevent, enterprises need to adopt a zero-trust approach.
+Zero trust security model allows only known and approved processes to run.

-This approach flips the traditional security model on its head by eliminating dependency on an ever-expanding signature directory and the need for regular patches and updates.
-Going signature-less will also require having complete visibility and control over all processes running on your endpoints, allowing security operators to run only the known whitelisted processes while ‘disallowing’ any other process, The result is complete endpoint lockdown and system protection from known and unknown threats, without the need for antivirus and SIEM products.
+This approach flips the traditional security model on its head.
+It eliminates dependency on an ever-expanding signature directory and the need for regular patches and updates.
+Going signature-less will also require having complete visibility and control over all processes running on your endpoints.
+This allows security operators to run only the known whitelisted processes while ‘disallowing’ any other process.
+The result is complete endpoint lockdown and system protection from known and unknown threats, without the need for antivirus and SIEM products.

 As the threat of zero-day increases, adopting a zero-trust security architecture will help enterprises defend against both known and unknown threats while significantly reducing the attack surface.

-Help your business defend against zero-day attacks by trying Xprotect, ColorTokens’ endpoint protection solution.
-Xprotect takes a robust signature-less approach that works at the kernel level to detect, alert, and prevent unauthorized processes running on your endpoints and critical servers.
+Help your business defend against zero-day attacks with Xprotect, ColorTokens’ endpoint protection solution.
+Xprotect takes a robust signature-less approach.
+It works at the kernel level to detect, alert, and prevent unauthorized processes running on your endpoints and critical servers.
 Get started with a free trial today!